akoenig/fuchur/README.md

     $ fuchur analyze

 Checks the status of all git repositories which lays in the directory that you have defined with the _init_ command.
 This is the default command.
-You can also initiate the process by calling:
+You can also initiate the process by executing:

     $ fuchur